alexbejann/bookstore/README.md

 - Use the browsers XMLHttpRequest API to make HTTP to the backend

 ## Grading
 This assignment has to be handed in on Blackboard.
-Handing it in at the end of week five will allow the teachers to provide feedback.
 The ultimate deadline is

 **monday 09:00 in week 9.**